 2. Ask questions.
 Try out Quora – you can ask any questions and behold: the insightful online tool serves up answers that you can use to add fun facts and tidbits for your next article.

-1. When all else fails, partner with a blog writing agency like us.
+1. When all else fails, partner with a blog writing company like us.
 We can step in and help you by writing focused, relevant content so you can sit back and reap the rewards of an awesome blog.